The-Graze/Grate/README.md

 * Orignal Bark Mod by kylethescientist pls show them love!

-* Thanks to wryser for helping with some modules!
+* Thanks to @wryser for helping with some modules!